What is Dry Eye in Dogs?

-A healthy tear film is essential to keep your dog’s cornea healthy.
-Tears supply the cornea with oxygen and nutrients, therefore if the cornea is deprived of oxygen and nutrients, destructive changes occur, leading to a condition called dry eye.
-The cornea can become pigmented, scarred and ulcerated, and vision loss can also result without treatment.
+A healthy tear film can be important to keep your dog’s cornea healthy.
+Tears supply the cornea with oxygen and nutrients, therefore if the cornea is deprived of oxygen and nutrients, destructive changes may occur, leading to a condition called dry eye.
+The cornea can become pigmented, scarred and ulcerated, and vision loss can also result without proper management.

 Your dog’s dry eyes sting and burn all the time, just like for humans.
 After an extended period of dryness, the surface of the eye begins to accumulate dark scar tissue and blood vessels, even to the point of blindness in some dogs.

 - Heavy mucus production

 - Tear staining

 Canine Dry Eye Syndrome, also known as Keratoconjunctivitis Sicca (KCS), results from the inability of your dog to produce healthy tears.
 The cause of your dog’s dry eye can include: